williamDunn/Notes/Big O/README.md

 # Big O
 --------
 What is it?
-Big-O notation is simply how programmers talk about algorithms
+Big-O notation is simply how programmers talk about algorithms.
+It's determined by how a function responds to different inputs, how much slower is something if we input 1000 vs 1

 Why is it important?